Coeliac Disease

 Grain suitability

-Some flours are made from naturally gluten free grains and may be contaminated with gluten in the place of manufacture – always read the label.
-Flours labelled gluten free will be free from contamination.
+Some flours made from naturally gluten-free grains may have cross-contact risks, so always read the label.
+Flours labelled gluten-free will be free from gluten cross-contact.

 Food labelling

-Some products are not made with wheat, barley, rye or oats but have additional advisory labelling such as ‘May contain gluten’ or ‘Made in a factory handling wheat’.
-This labelling should only be used when there is a significant risk of the product becoming cross contaminated with gluten.
-If you are unsure of a product it’s best not to eat it.
-Coeliac UK (the UK charity for people diagnosed with coeliac disease) can help with clarifying the risk of specific products.
+Some products without these grains have advisory labelling such as ‘May contain gluten’ or ‘Made in a factory handling wheat’.
+This shows a risk of cross-contact with gluten.
+If you are unsure of a product’s suitability, it’s usually best to avoid it.
+Coeliac UK charity can help with clarifying the suitability of specific products.

-Food labelling rules may not be as strict in countries outside the UK, so it is important to be careful when travelling, although most European countries have strict standards in place.
-Even travelling further afield can be done safely with research and careful preparation.
+Be cautious when travelling abroad as food labelling rules may not be as strict in countries outside the UK.
+Most European countries have similar regulations in place.
+Travelling further can be safe with research and planning.

 What foods are suitable for a gluten-free diet?

-A wide variety of foods and products are suitable for people with coeliac disease.
-You should learn to check all foods and be aware of gluten-free sections of the supermarkets.
-Although naturally gluten free foods that are not made specifically for people with coeliac disease are found throughout the store.
-These might prove to be cheaper options.
-The Crossed Grain symbol (see below) is an easy way of identifying foods you can eat.
+Many foods are suitable for people living with coeliac disease.
+Learn to check foods and find gluten-free sections of shops.
+Naturally gluten-free foods can be found throughout shops too.
+These often prove to be cheaper options.
+The Crossed Grain symbol (see below) is also an easy way of identifying foods you can eat and ensures there is an additional layer of testing to guarantee safety.

 Labelled gluten-free foods

-These foods are usually identified as suitable for people with coeliac disease on the packaging and meet a specific legal standard of less than 20 parts per million gluten (sometimes written as ‘<20 ppm’).
+These foods can be consumed by people with coeliac disease.
+They meet a specific legal standard of being tested to have no more than 20 parts per million gluten (sometimes written as ‘<20 ppm’).
+This will be labelled on the packaging of food products.

-Mainstream manufacturers and supermarkets make a wide variety of labelled gluten-free foods.
-It’s helpful to experiment with labelled gluten-free foods by trying a wide range of different varieties to see which you most enjoy.
+Manufacturers and supermarkets make a wide variety of gluten-free foods.
+Try a variety of these to see which you most enjoy.

-In Wales and Northern Ireland a range of substitute gluten-free staple foods are available on prescription from your doctor, or in Scotland from your pharmacist.
-In Scotland, Wales and Northern Ireland ranges may include bread, flour mixes, pasta, crackers and breakfast cereals.
+In Wales and Northern Ireland, a range of gluten-free foods are available on prescription from your doctor.
+Some places in Wales use a top-up card scheme to get these products.
+In Scotland gluten-free foods are available on prescription through your pharmacist.
+These ranges may include bread, flour mixes, pasta, crackers and breakfast cereals.

-However in England local Clinical Commissioning Groups (CCGs) (management for GP surgeries) decide their own prescribing policy.
-This may mean that they further restrict or suspend the availability of gluten free products on prescription in some areas.
-Where available, these foods include bread and flour mixes in England.
-You can check with your pharmacist to find out if prescription gluten free products are available in your area.
+Integrated Care Boards (ICBs) manage GP surgeries in England.
+These organisations decide their own prescribing policy.
+These vary according to where you live.
+The ICBs can restrict or suspend the availability of gluten-free products on prescription in some areas.
+You can check with your pharmacist to find out if prescription gluten-free products are available in your area.

 Foods made without gluten containing ingredients

-Many supermarket and mainstream brand foods are made without gluten containing ingredients and with controls in place to minimise the risk of cross contamination.
-These foods can be identified by reading labels: check no wheat, barley, rye or oats have been used in their manufacture and there is no indication of cross contamination risk.
-If you are unsure, Coeliac UK resources such as ‘The Eat Well, Live Well’ food and drink directory and ‘GF Food Checker’ digital application can help to identify these products.
+Many foods are prepared without gluten containing ingredients.
+There are measures in place to minimise the risk of cross contact.
+These foods can be identified by reading labels.
+If you are unsure, look at Coeliac UK’s resources ‘The Eat Well, Live Well’ food and drink directory.
+There is also a Coeliac UK digital application that can help to identify these products.

 Eating out

-Restaurants are increasingly trying to help by indicating the use of gluten in dishes.
-Caterers by law should be able to provide you with information about gluten in all the dishes they serve, verbally or written.
-If the information is not easily seen it must be clear where the information can be found.
+Restaurants are increasingly trying to help by labelling gluten- containing dishes.
+Caterers are required by law to be able to provide information about gluten in all their dishes.
+If the information is not easily seen it must be clear where it can be found.
 Coeliac UK (see below) has an accreditation scheme for restaurants and a symbol that can be used on a menu.
-The label that tells you that the dish is gluten-free according to the law and that the caterer meets all requirements of the Gluten-free standard.
-This standard covers all aspects of gluten-free preparation and ensures training is in place.
-It is still important to check with staff and let them know your requirements.
+The symbol tells you that the dish is gluten-free according to the law.
+This covers all aspects of gluten-free preparation and ensures training is in place to reduce the risk of gluten cross-contact.
+It is still important to inform staff of your requirements.

-When initially going gluten-free eating outside the home at restaurants or with family and friends can appear daunting.
-However, it is important that following a gluten-free diet does not become socially restrictive.
-Over time you will learn how to navigate social situations.
-But if you have concerns about how to manage such situations please discuss this with your dietitian.
+Initially, eating outside the home can appear daunting.
+It is important to not let a gluten-free diet become socially restrictive.
+Over time, you will learn how to navigate social situations and ask the right questions about how your meal is prepared.
+If you have any concerns, please discuss this with your dietitian.

 Support